Jan20/dotfiles/README.md

 # Dotfile Repository

 This repository contains a collection of a few dotfiles building the core of my Terminal setup.
-My setup revolves heavily around fzf and and a range of txt files to store collections of various terminal commands, URLs, and notes.
+My setup revolves heavily around fzf and a range of txt files to store collections of various terminal commands, URLs, and notes.
+If you want to learn more about the thought-process behind this setup, you may want to visit: https://janladicha.de/engineering/efficient-terminal-setup

 ## Getting Started